-- 1. Use a 5 mm Allen wrench to loosen the seat adjustment bolt on the clamp positioned just below the seat.
+- 1. Use a 6 mm Allen wrench to loosen the seat adjustment bolt on the clamp positioned just below the seat.
 Do not remove the bolt fully. - 2.
 Move the seat backwards or forwards and tilt to adjust the angle.
 Do not exceed the limit markings etched into one of the seat rails, which show how far you can safely move the seat forwards and backwards.

-Seat adjustment bolt
+Seat adjustment bolt with Allen wrench

-3. While holding the seat in the desired position, use a 5 mm Allen wrench to tighten the seat adjustment bolt securely to the recommended torque value, 10 Nm.
+3. Ensure the top of the seat rail clamp is aligned directly over the bottom of the clamp so that the seat adjustment bolt will clamp the seat rails properly.
+Then, while holding the seat in the desired position, use a 6 mm Allen wrench to tighten the seat adjustment bolt securely to the recommended torque value, 15 Nm.